 Cattle can get much of their protein from grass by ruminating, but chickens and pigs rely on legumes for their amino acids, and in particular soyabeans.
 For this reason, the demand for vegetables high in protein for animal feed has risen by fifty percent in the last ten years, and will continue to soar.

 But this page is not about animal feed; it concerns those humans who like their meat, but want to get an increasing amount of protein from their veggies; and that means more legumes, and more specifically pulses.

-The World Health Organisation has recently declared, after scientists scanned the best research, that processed meat like bacon is definitely cancer-causing, and all red meat "probably" is.
+The World Health Organisation has recently declared, after scientists scanned the best research, that processed meat like bacon is definitely a potential cause of metastatic disease, and all red meat "probably" is.
 (1)

-And so the Western World is wisely slowly weaning itself off of burgers and turning to fish and fowl; colorectal cancer isn't pleasant.
+And so the Western World is wisely slowly weaning itself off of burgers and turning to fish and fowl; a colorectal malignancy isn't pleasant.

 Enjoy vegetable high in protein so you don't fall on your own sword; that's what having bacon and a frankfurter every morning for breakfast, ham for lunch, and a steak for dinner is.